Comedy Circus: Comedy Circus: Mahasangram

-A new season of the show has started on 15 September 2018.

 Comedy Circus 2018

 This was a comeback for the comedy circus franchise.
-Aired on 15 September 2018, this season had new talent, new styles of comedy and new ways of scoring.
-The scoring would depend upon the laughter of the judges, like if they would experience 'mand mand' laughter the team would get 2500 rupees, for every 'HaHakar' laughter team gets 5000 rupees and for every 'phephada phad' laughter they would get 10000 rupees.
+Aired initially on 15 September 2018, this season had new talent, new styles of comedy and new ways of scoring.
+The scoring would depend upon the laughter of the judges, like if they would experience 'Mand Mand' laughter, the team would get Rs.
+2500, for every 'Hahakar' laughter team gets Rs.
+5000, and for every 'phephda phad' laughter they would get Rs.
+10,000.